-THE NEW YORK SOCIETY OF ARCHITECTS' PRIZE, established in 1938, consists of a medal and a certificate.
-It is awarded by the faculty of the College of Architecture and a committee of the Society to a senior student who, in their opinion, is the leader of his class in construction as applied to architecture.
+THE NEW YORK SOCIETY OF ARCHITECTS PRIZE, established in 1938, consists of a medal and certificate.
+It is awarded by the Faculty of the College of Architecture and a committee of the Society to a member of the graduating class for excellence in construction.

-THE FACULTY MEDAL IN ART is awarded each year to the member of the graduating class in the curriculum in Art who, by his academic record and work in the studio, has, in the estimation of the faculty, shown the greatest promise of future achievement in the field of Art.
+THE FACULTY MEDAL IN FINE ARTS is awarded each year to the member of the graduating class in the curriculum of fine arts who, by his academic record and work in the studio, has, in the estimation of the Faculty, shown the greatest promise of future achievement in the field of fine arts.

-THE CHARLES GOODWIN SANDS MEMORIAL PRIZES, established in 1900, are silver and bronze medals awarded by the faculty of the College of Architecture to students in the College for theses of exceptional merit.
+THE CHARLES GOODWIN SANDS MEMORIAL PRIZES, established in 1900, are silver and bronze medals awarded by the Faculty of the College of Architecture to students in the College for exceptional work in any courses in the College.